-Dyslexic, or if you have Scotopic Sensitivity/Perceptual Dyslexia/Irlen Syndrome, I have just found a wonderful font called DYSLEXIE that may be helpful for you to download [free].
+If you have Dyslexia, or if you have Scotopic Sensitivity/Perceptual Dyslexia/Irlen Syndrome, I have just found a wonderful font called DYSLEXIE that may be helpful for you to download [free].

 I receive supervision of my supervision sessions with another PACFA approved supervisor, this is to ensure best practice on my part.

 One of my goals is to support you to increase your self-understanding, understanding of your clients and understanding of the therapy you are providing your clients.